The Best Restaurants In Dalston | Ranked In No Particular Order (Because They’re All Amazing)

 BEAUTIFULLY CRAFTED MODERN BRITISH: PIDGIN

-Next on the list of best restaurants in Dalston is this tiny, tasting-menu only Modern British, where guests all feast on the same four dishes, for £45 a head.
+If you’re wondering how a Dalston restaurant tackles fine dining, head to Pidgin – a tiny, tasting-menu only modern British venue where guests all feast on the same four dishes, for £65 a head.
 Exactly what the dishes are changes weekly. and never in their entire time of existing have they served the same one twice.
 So if you fall in love (which is likely) you need not worry about getting bored.
-Instead you’ll be forever delighted with the likes of beef, beetroot, shiso, and Whiskey or mussel, leek, sake lees, and wasabi (most dishes also have a slight Asian twist) all of which are plated to perfection.
+Instead you’ll be forever delighted with the likes of beef, beetroot, shiso, and whiskey or mussel, leek, sake lees, and wasabi (most dishes also have a slight Asian twist) all of which are plated to perfection.
 (Seriously.
 Like artwork) and served alongside an equally as impressive cocktail menu or paired wines.

 Address: 52 Wilton Way, Dalston, East London, E8 1BS | Book here